krisbitney/yelm-country-carvings/.junie/guidelines.md

 ### Reminders

-- Always execute "bun run build" from the repo root to make sure the project builds successfully (as the last step in your plan, or before testing).
+- If you edit the frontend, always execute "bun run build" from the repo root to make sure the project builds successfully (as the last step in your plan).
+- If you are editing the backend, always execute "bun run test" from the repo root to make sure all tests pass successfully (as the last step in your plan).